Card Deck for WritersPosted by Deb Lund on Dec 14, 2013 in Deb Lund Ad Lib, The Write Stuff | 18 comments

 Fiction writers are troublemakers.
 We create characters and get them in trouble.
 We’re also magicians.
 We pull rabbits out of hats, heroes from certain death, and stories out of thin air.
 We make magic by making trouble.
 Fiction Magic.

 Fiction Magic is all about keeping the tension and conflict present in your stories.
 Fiction Magic cards have prompts like “Alienate an Ally” and “Disguise the Bad Guy.”
-54 cards—wouldn’t you like to play with a full deck?
-(Sorry…) The booklet has an entry for each prompt that contains tricks and tips.
+The guidebook has an entry for each prompt that contains “tricks” and “tips.”

-The wonderful artwork is by the amazing Denice Lewis.
+The wonderful artwork on the cards is by the amazing Denice Lewis.

-Loved these tweets from the Oregon SCBWI Regional Advisor Judi Gardiner and Agent Jen Rofe’…
+Loved these tweets following a presentation I did at the Oregon SCBWI conference from Regional Advisor Judi Gardiner and Agent Jen Rofe’…

 @SCBWIOregon Because of Deb Lund @deblund wonderful workshop I found a “Unspoken Truth” that had to be spoken, Now the story is flowing!!!